Salted Caramel Sauce

 I ended up pausing the DVR and heading into the kitchen to whip up a fresh batch of salted caramel sauce.
 It’s definitely more delicious than the store bought version, and who wants to shell out $7 for a small jar at the market?

-Not this girl, especially when I can make it at home with ingredients that I always have on hand.
+Not this girl, especially when I can make salted caramel sauce at home with ingredients that I always have on hand.
 And customize it to make it just right for us.

-If you’ve never made homemade salted caramel sauce at home, it can definitely seem a bit overwhelming, but it’s honestly not too hard – I promise.
+If you’ve never made homemade salted caramel sauce, it can definitely seem a bit overwhelming, but it’s honestly not too hard – I promise.

 One key tip is to rely on the color of the sugar before adding in the cream.

 You can definitely use a candy thermometer if you have a reliable one.
 I have 3 and each of them varies by 3-5 degrees, which can be quite a difference when you’re making homemade caramel sauce or candy.

 In my opinion, it’s best to look for that deep amber color.
 But be forewarned – that gorgeous deep amber color can transition to a burnt mess in a matter of seconds.